 During my first bulk in a very very long time, the desire to attain those kind of traps is there alright.
 I mean, come on, that beastly-look is nothing to scoff at.

 With enough dumbbell rows and shrugs, I’m sure my trapezius can grow to that level in time.
 However, I’m not one to obsess over isolation movements.
 Call me tacky or think I’m a self-proclaimed fitness guru, but I’m looking for something more functional.
-Yes, I can hear the mobs coming to my house right now, yelling “functional exercise is BULLSHIT!”
+Yes, I can hear the mobs coming to my house right now, yelling “functional training is BULLSHIT!”

 I guess I just want to stick to compound movements, get more bang for my buck, and feel as if my exercises translate more-so to “real-life” movement.